MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ⚙️ Tech:

-API endpoint: POST /api/providers/{providerId}/agreements
+API endpoint: `POST:/api/providers/{providerId}/agreements`

-Parameter: retention_period_hours will be ignored from the moment we transition to One Platform.
+Parameter: `retention_period_hours` will be ignored from the moment we transition to One Platform.

 ## Recurring payments